 Additional Ingredients

-Morning Kick Quality and Safety
+Morning Kick Quality and Certifications

-The good news is that Roundhouse Provisions does pay attention to safety.
+The good news is that Roundhouse Provisions does pay attention to quality.
 Morning Kick is third-party tested and manufactured in a Good Manufacturing Practices (GMP) certified facility.
 The product is made in the USA with “imported and domestic components.”

 Morning Kick Cost Analysis

-One-time purchase of a 30-serving jar: $79.99 ($2.67 per serving)
+- One-time purchase of a 30-serving jar: $79.95 ($2.67 per serving)

-One-time purchase of 90 servings (3 jars): $215.85
+With subscription: $44.95 ($1.66 per serving) - One-time purchase of 90 servings (3 jars): $215.85

-One-time purchase of 180 servings (6 jars): $407.70
+With subscription: $119.85 - One-time purchase of 180 servings (6 jars): $407.70

-- With subscription: $227.70
+With subscription: $227.70

-Shipping is free for all orders.
+Shipping is only free for orders over $50.

 90-day money-back guarantee: 100% money back if you don’t like the product after 90 days.
 They mention that “Every order from Roundhouse Provisions is backed by our 100% money back satisfaction guarantee.”
-But it’s unclear if this is for all orders or only your first.

 Note that many customers who buy through Amazon only have 60 days to return the product, a few have mentioned this as a negative.
 Additionally, the Roundhouse Provisions website was needlessly complex to navigate, with sometimes varying information on prices and how to buy.
+Some customers have also complained about the difficulty of canceling their subscriptions.

 Morning Kick Taste Review